yoyogias/botframework-sdk/docs/umlDiagrams/Authentication/README.md

 - *[Add authentciation to your bot via Azure Bot Service]()*
 ___

-### **Example scenario described in [Authentication](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0) docs**
+### **Example scenario described in [User authentication within a conversation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0) docs**

-Illustrating example in [Authentication docs](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0#about-the-bot-framework-token-service), deep diving into the details of OAuth flow with the user, Bot Framework Token Service and the bot.
+Illustrating example in [User authentication within a conversation](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-authentication?view=azure-bot-service-4.0#about-the-bot-framework-token-service), deep diving into the details of OAuth flow with the user, Bot Framework Token Service and the bot.

 > "For example, a bot that can check a user's recent emails, using the Microsoft Graph API, will require an Azure Active Directory user token.
 At design time, the bot developer would register an Azure Active Directory application with the Bot Framework Token Service (via the Azure Portal), and then configure an OAuth connection setting (named `GraphConnection`) for the bot."